justinhj/justinhj.github.io/_posts/2017-07-30-hacker-news-api-2.md

 This has been a short and sweet introduction to Fetch.
 It seems like a solid library with a lot of use cases, and a good example of Free Monad's in the wild.

+Postscript: Thanks to a suggestion from @peterneyens I've update the async datasources to use onComplete rather than map/recover